Vehicle registration plates of Morocco: Regional codes

-Trailer Plates
+Trailer plates

 Semi-trailers heavier than a Gross weight of 750 kg are allocated two plates.
 They are allocated a normal plate, as previously discussed, as well as a special plate.
 This plate is white on red, and follows a format of [#### - ##].

-Temporary Plates
+Temporary plates

 There are two temporary plates, the "W18" format and the "WW" format.

 Vehicles that are still owned by the dealership, or are being tested, and are not sold yet, are assigned a "W18" format plate.
 These plates are issued nationally, and do not correspond to the previously mentioned regional codes.
 "W18" plates are red on white, and follow the format [##### W 18].

-Newly purchased vehicles in Morocco are assigned temporary sticker tags ending with the letters "WW" for two months until a permanent registration plate is assigned.
+Newly purchased vehicles in Morocco are assigned temporary sticker tags ending with the letters "WW" for one month until a permanent registration plate is assigned.
 These plates are issued nationally, and do not correspond to the previously mentioned regional codes.
 "WW" plates are black on white, and follow the format [###### WW].